The Einstein Relation on Metric Measure Spaces

 The idea of introducing spectral dimension is inspired by Weyl's law for the eigenvalues of the Dirichlet-Laplace operator which we will discuss here shortly before defining a larger class of operators that have similar spectral properties and are infinitesimal generators of Markov processes.

-\subsection{The classical case}
+\subsubsection{The classical case}

-Given a bounded open domain $U\ssq\IR^n$, consider the Laplace operator $\gD$ on $X$ acting on functions satisfying the Dirichlet boundary condition $u\equiv0$ on $\partial U$.
+Given a bounded open domain $U\ssq\IR^n$, consider the Laplace operator $\gD$ acting on functions $u:U\to\IR$ which satisfy the Dirichlet boundary condition $u\equiv0$ on $\partial U$.
 Then, the spectrum of $-\gD$ consists of non-negative eigenvalues with a single accumulation point at $\infty$.
-Hence we can order them in a non-increasing way, counting the geometric multiplicities, as
+Hence we can order them in a non-decreasing way, counting the geometric multiplicities, as

 In this setting, it makes sense to define the eigenvalue counting function via

 Weyl's law now states that there is the asymptotic equivalence\footnote{We adopt the notation $f\sim g$ for the equivalence relation given by $\lim\frac{f}{g}=1$.}